 Most landlords recognize the importance of reviewing criminal records.
 In a 2016 SmartMove survey, 60% of respondents strongly or somewhat agreed that criminal history is more important than credit history.
 Landlords want peace of mind that their tenant is a person they can trust with their property and in the neighborhood.
 You don’t want to put other residents at risk by not checking your applicant’s criminal history.

-Landlords who perform background checks through SmartMove receive a criminal report pulled from 200+ million records from state and national databases.
-Landlords benefit from instant access to records from federal agencies, including:
+Landlords who perform background checks through SmartMove receive a criminal report pulled from millions of records.
+Landlords benefit from instant access to records from federal agencies.

 4. Help avoid future evictions